FAQs for Families

 My driver did not wait for my child to come outside.

 Because drivers are responsible for arriving on time to each stop, including stops for any other students on the route after your child, drivers will not wait for students.
 Keep in mind that longer wait times can lead to significant delays at any other stops on the route.
-Students should be ready to board 10 minutes in advance of the scheduled pick-up time.
+Students should be ready to board 10 minutes prior to the scheduled pick-up time.

 My child missed the bus.
 Will the driver come back?

 Because drivers are responsible for arriving on time to each stop, including stops for any other students on the route after your child, drivers will not return to pick up students that missed the bus.
-Students should be ready to board 10 minutes in advance of the scheduled pick-up time.
+Students should be ready to board 10 minutes prior to the scheduled pick-up time.

 My child was bullied on the bus.
 Who can I contact?